 Vaccine complications are vaccine-specific side effects that go beyond the normal and expected vaccination reactions.
 Their probability of occurrence is very low; data are often based on individual case reports.
 Regarding the doctor’s duty to inform the patient, however, they are significant.

-- anaphylactic reactions (reported in various vaccines)
+- Anaphylactic reactions (reported in various vaccines)

-- Neuritis, neuropathy (diphtheria, tetanus)
+- Neuritis and neuropathy (diphtheria and tetanus)

-- Encephalitis (TBE, measles)
+- Encephalitis (tick-borne encephalitis (TBE) and measles)

 - Meningitis (mumps)

-- Cramps (Hib)
+- Cramps (Hep B)

-- Arthritis (MMR vaccination, rubella)
+- Arthritis (measles, mumps, and rubella (MMR) vaccination, rubella)

 Egg protein allergy